hanspoo/zstarter/README.md

 Working apps:

-- Public articles publishing
+- Create articles, no login required.
-- Log in with zitadel and get to the dashboard or articles.
+- Log in with zitadel and get to a dashboard.
 - Log out

 ## Required software